Story By Coach Bjorn Jansen

-At SpeedPro, we use tempo runs to build the endurance needed to hold a fast pace while maintaining the power required for that final surge to the finish.
-Here’s how tempo training can transform your 800m performance.
+At SpeedPro, we use tempo runs to build the endurance needed to sustain a fast pace while maintaining the power for the final surge to the finish.
+Here's how tempo training can transform your 800m performance.

 What Are Tempo Workouts?